ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ## Ramp video explanation

-This video will show you how to initialize ramp as well as how to use it.
+This video will show you how to initialize Ramp as well as how to use it.
 Below we will dissect this video into steps but if you prefer a visual approach please feel free to follow the video here.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/FDZXrlusmi4?si=xQ5P4oKAy8rdJhvO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>